software-mansion/protostar/website/docs/tutorials/09-interacting-with-starknet/01-invoke.md

 - Fee specification (concrete amount, or auto-estimation)
 - Network you want to target (i.e. its name or gateway URL)

-For detailed API description, see [invoke command reference](../../cli-reference.md#invoke).
+For detailed API description, see [command reference](../../cli-reference.md#invoke).

 ## Signing
 Credentials for paying the fee are needed, which are:
 - Account address (which pays the fee)
-- Private key for that account (from ArgentX, Braavos etc.) - in hex string (i.e. 0xa1c359ef) form.
+- Private key for that account (from ArgentX, Braavos etc.), as hex string (i.e. `0xa1c359ef`).
   This can be provided with `PROTOSTAR_ACCOUNT_PRIVATE_KEY` env variable or with a file on local filesystem containing that key in plaintext, in which case you should use `--private-key-path`.

 Custom signing logic is made possible by using custom signers - see details [here](../deploying/cli#2-using-a-custom-signer-class).